 The aforementioned fructose study also noted a reduction in triglycerides by 39-51% (reduced to 28-34% with continued drinking of fructose) which was similar to Metformin (43%) but has been noted to not be augmented by physical exercise.
 One study has suggested that the reduction in LDL-C is dependent on triglycerides, but that HDL-C was independent although another notes the opposite.

-In research animals, Spirulina appears to very effectively reduce vLDL and LDL cholesterol (sometimes seen as bad) and quite potently increase HDL-C with pretty potent effects on triglycerides as well.
+In research animals, spirulina appears to very effectively reduce vLDL and LDL cholesterol (sometimes seen as bad) and quite potently increase HDL-C with pretty strong effects on triglycerides as well.
 Although the preliminary research at this moment in time suggests that it is as potent as Metformin, these effects may be dependent on fixing a fatty liver

 For human studies, one using 8g spirulina for four months (otherwise healthy korean subjects aged 60-87yrs) noted that cholesterol and LDL-C were reduced by 7.9% and 11.5% in females but all cardiometabolic parameters in men (as well as HDL-C and triglycerides) were not significantly affected, although there was an increase in superoxide dismutase activity and IL-2 and reduction of TBARS.
-Another study in older persons with hypercholesterolemia (40-60yrs with 4g spirulina for three months) noted a halving of LDL-C with a small but significant increase in HDL-C.
+Another study in older persons with hypercholesterolemia (40-60yrs with 4g spirulina for three months) noted a halving of LDL-C with a small but significant increase in HDL-C and a lower dose (1g spirulina daily for 12 weeks) in dyslipidemic patients reported reductions in triglycerides (16.3%), LDL-C (10.1%), and total cholesterol (8.9%) with a nonsignificant trend to increase HDL-C (3.5%).

 Other studies include one using an open-label design and otherwise healthy adults noted a 15% increaes in HDL-C with 4,500mg spirulina for six weeks while total cholesterol and LDL-C decreased (16.6% and 10%) with a reduction in triglycerides (24%) and a study in healthy active youth (5g for 15 days) has noted a reduction in fasting triglycerides (20.2%) independent of changes in total cholesterol and HDL-C. One other study notes 'beneficial changes' without giving the data required to quantify.